Towards Paradigm-General Suicide Risk Detection via Speech LLM: Conclusions

 \section{Conclusions}

-For automatic suicide risk detection from spontaneous speech, participants are typically asked to complete multiple speech-based assessment tasks, and the model performs detection using the resulting recordings as input.
-This paper investigates unifying diverse speech tasks within a single model for cross-task suicide risk detection.
-A novel architecture, MoDE, is adopted which employs a speech LLM as the backbone and incorporates a mixture of DoRA experts to dynamically capture both task-specific and cross-task shared information.
-Experiments on 1,223 participants across 10 speech tasks demonstrate that the proposed method outperforms single-task specialised models and conventional joint-tuning approaches.
-Furthermore, confidence analysis and reject option experiments show that cross-task learning also improves confidence calibration, which is important for medical-related tasks.
-Therefore, unifying multiple speech-based suicide risk assessment tasks within a single model improves detection performance, modelling efficiency, as well as facilitates more practical deployment of speech-based suicide risk detection.
+For automatic suicide risk detection from spontaneous speech, participants are typically asked to complete multiple speech elicitation paradigms, and detection models operate on the resulting recordings as input.
+This paper investigates unifying diverse speech elicitation paradigms within a single model for paradigm-general suicide risk detection.
+A novel architecture, MoDE, is adopted which employs a speech LLM as the backbone and incorporates a mixture of DoRA experts to dynamically capture both paradigm-specific and cross-paradigm shared information.
+Experiments on 1,223 participants across 10 speech elicitation paradigms demonstrate that the proposed method outperforms paradigm-specific models and conventional joint-tuning approaches.
+Furthermore, we also found that cross-paradigm training provides generalisability to unseen paradigms as well as better confidence calibration, which is critical for medical-related tasks.
+Therefore, unifying multiple speech elicitation paradigms within a single model not only improves detection performance and modelling efficiency, but also facilitates more practical and scalable deployment of speech-based suicide risk detection systems.